josephalfred7/Teamify/README.md

 Skill level 3:
 Motivation: To get on a team with others who have complementary skills.
 Frustrations: Doesn’t know what skills will actually be needed, and doesn’t know who has them.
 Is intimidated by the process of meeting new people in the class and wants the process to be standardized and easy.
 Desires/wants/needs: Some team project suggestions with the skills required.
 A way to see who has skills that complement hers so she can form a team with them to have a successful project.
 A way of knowing what teams are forming and looking for new members.

+Name: Lindy\
+Role: Student\
+Age: 36\
+Gender: Male\
+Motivation: To get a team fast, so he can start working on the assignment quickly.\
+Frustrations: Doesn’t know anyone else in the class.
+Doesn’t know who is already on a team, or who is actively looking.\
+Desires/wants/needs: A quick way to tell who to get in touch with to form a team and the best way to get in touch with them.

+Name: Emmet Otter\
+Motivation: To learn as much as possible\
+Frustrations: Doesn’t know who has talent or skills or experience in the things she wants to learn about.\
+Desires/wants/needs: A match-maker to pair her with someone else who wants to learn her skills and who wants to teach her the skills she’s trying to learn.

 **Product Backlog:** https://trello.com/b/i3THeXFj/teamify2020